grpc/grpc-web/doc/streaming-roadmap.md

 # Full-duplex streaming over Web-transport

 We are working with the Chromium Blink team to evaluate how to leverage this whole new transport and QUIC.
 Stay tuned.

+# Issues with WebSockets

+We have no plan to support full-duplex streaming over WebSockets (over TCP or HTTP/2).
+We will not publish any experimental spec for gRPC over WebSockets either.

+The main issue with WebSockets is its incompatibility with HTTP, i.e. the ubiquitous Web infrastructure.
+This means HTTP fallback is always needed.
+Recent IETF proposal to tunnel WebSockets over HTTP/2 is not widely implemented either.